 The mythological tradition that links the figure of the Satyr to the sexual sphere has led to indicate a mythological figure with the same name as the male reproductive system. Ορχις (Orchis), in fact, besides the scientific term to identify the testicles, was a character in the ancient myth, a son of a nymph and a Satyr.

-As a punishment, the gods transformed the young man into a weak plant that was at the time considered of little value.
+As punishment, the gods transformed the young man into a weak plant that was at the time of little value.

 Thanks to the particular shape of the roots of the orchid, in fact, Theophrastus united myth and botany, attributing to the plant the name of Ορχιδεα (orchid).

 With the advancement of botanical applications, the orchid was considered more and more curative and symbolically powerful over time.

 The use of this plant was also described by the fathers of medicine.
 Hippocrates was the first to mention the plant, and in the following centuries, Galen praised its curative properties.
 Lastly, Asclepius, worshipped as a divinity thanks to his incredible medical skills, used the plant as a powerful curative in disorders related to the intestinal tract.

 In ancient times, orchids were referred to as “Σατειριον” (satirion), derived from the legends of the satyr, to indicate the aphrodisiac qualities that at that time were connected to this plant.

 Along the same lines, a common name still used today in Greece for the orchid and its roots is that of “Σερνικοβότανο” (sernicovotano).
 This name originated thanks to the belief, with Hellenistic roots, that the consumption of products derived from orchids by the father of the family helped to produce male children.